chengyuxing/rabbit-sql/README.md

 you can get sql syntax highlight, intelligent suggestions and error check when using sql develop tools cause support sql file with extension `.sql`, dba developer     work with java developer together so easy.

-Supported file extension with `.sql` or `.xql`, you can write any standard sql annotation in file, format reference `data.xql.template`.
+Supported file extension with `.sql` or `.xql`, you can write any standard sql annotation in file, format reference `template.xql`.

 :bulb: Recommend use `.xql` file to get [plugin](#IDEA-plugin-support) supports.